Ben-Joan/Lee-Chatmen-Merchandise-Sales/README.md

 #### 4. **Suggestions for Improvement**
    Finally, based on the data analysis, I provided suggestions to improve merchandise sales, including strategies for product promotion, customer engagement, and inventory management.

-This strategy enabled me to transform raw data into valuable insights that help drive informed business decisions and enhance Lee Chatmen's merchandise sales strategy.

 ## Dashboard 📈
 Performance Summary